Six early priorities for Malone at UNC

 By R.L.
 Bynum

-With the transfer portal opening on Tuesday, it immediately puts pressure on him to address many pressing issues.
+The transfer portal just opened on Tuesday, immediately putting pressure on him to address many pressing issues.

 There is a lot that will be on Malone’s to-do list during his first few weeks when he officially takes over, but here are six important priorities: